 In fact, 0.51% (only 1 in 200) of high school boys who play baseball will receive an athletic scholarship.
 This varies by sport, of course.
 Most of the popular sports – baseball, softball, basketball, volleyball, soccer, swimming, and golf – are awarding less than 2% of high school athletes with scholarships.
 (Hint, if you really want your kid to get a sports-related scholarship, have him or her join the rowing team!).
 According to the NCAA, most of the popular sports – baseball, softball, basketball, volleyball, soccer, swimming, and golf – are awarding less than 2% of high school athletes with scholarships.

 Look, I am not against kids participating in sports!
 It provides physical activity, teaches them about teamwork, and provides opportunities for friendship.
 I took karate lessons in high school and really loved it.
 It gave me confidence.
 It was an amazing outlet for stress.
 And I made new friends.
 I’m appreciative that my parents allowed me that experience.
 So, yes, I do want you get your kids involved in sports… but I don’t want it to become a black hole in your prosperity plan!
 If you are able to afford competitive sports and your kids want to do it, then by all means, go for it.

 First and foremost, crunch the numbers to see what your family can realistically afford to spend on recreational expenses.
 Remember that sports are a “want” not a “need.”
 When you’re considering a sport for your child, be sure to investigate all of costs, not just the initial fee to join the team.
 Be realistic about your child’s chances of an athletic scholarship.
 It might be a better use of your money to invest the difference between the cost of a competitive team and a recreational team and deposit those funds in a 529 plan for college.

-How much is your family spending on kids’ sports?
+Is the cost kids sports getting out of control?
+How much is your family spending?
 Drop a comment and let me know!